tip-org/tools-paper/paper.md

 ```

 Finally, we conjecture that mapping the identity function over a list
 gives the same list back.
+The syntax `(assert-not p)` is a TIP extension
+which is semantically equivalent to `(assert (not p))` but hints that
+`p` is a conjecture.
+We use this because many inductive provers treat
+the goal specially.

 ```
 (assert-not (par (a)